knickedixen/ask-claude.nvim/README.md

 ## Commands
 `:AskClaude` Opens claude in a floating terminal

-`:AskClaudeContext` Opens claude with context of the current file and line number
+`:AskClaudeContext` Opens claude with context of the current file and line number/selection of lines

 `:AskClaudeDiagnostics` Opens claude with the diagnostics found on the current line